NBCLab/film-viewing-task/README.md

-# diva-project
+# stranger-things-task
-Dense Investigation of Variability of Affect (DIVA) is a pilot neuroimaging study.
+A naturalistic film viewing task in PsychoPy for the Dense Investigation of Variability of Affect (DIVA) study.